 If you’re in town when Cal Poly is in session, head up to the campus to visit the University Art Gallery, in the Dexter Building, to see the latest student creations.

-From fluttering monarch butterflies as light as a feather to elephant seals that tip the scales at more than 5,000 pounds, San Luis Obispo County has an incredible variety of wildlife and ways to see it.
-For starters, head to the rugged strip of coastline known as Piedras Blancas (Spanish for “white rocks”), alongside Highway One, about seven miles north of San Simeon.
-Here, some 17,000 elephant seals, once hunted to near extinction, haul up on the rocky sands to breed, have their young, moult and rest.
-From observation areas above the sands, watch bellowing bull elephant seals as large as minivans battle for territory, while quieter, smaller females nurture their plump, cigar shaped pups.
-Knowledgeable guides are usually on site.
+From flittering monarch butterflies as light as a feather to elephant seals that tip the scales at more than 5,000 pounds/2,268 kilograms, San Luis Obispo County has an incredible variety of wildlife—and ways to see it.
+For starters, head to the rugged strip of coastline known as Piedras Blancas (Spanish for “white rocks”), alongside Highway One roughly 7 miles north of San Simeon.
+Here, some 17,000 elephant seals, once hunted to near extinction, haul up on the rocky sands to breed, have their young, malt and rest.
+From observation areas above the sands, watch bellowing bull elephant seals as large as mini-vans battle for territory, while quieter, smaller females nurture their plump, cigar-shape pups.
+Knowledgeable docents are usually on site.

-From late October to February, visit the remarkable monarch butterfly groves at Pismo State Beach to see the orange and black beauties as they congregate in great numbers during the winter.
+From late October into February, visit the remarkable monarch butterfly groves at Pismo State Beach to see these orange-and-black beauties as they congregate in great numbers during the winter.
 Recently, the population has averaged around 25,000 butterflies but more than 100,000 monarchs have gathered during peak seasons.

 At Morro Bay, listen for the banging sound of sea otters using little rocks as tools to open shellfish.
-Scan the skies and waters for herons and egrets (there is a lively rookery along the shoreline, near the Museum of Natural History in Morro Bay State Park), as well as a huge number of migratory waterfowl and peregrine falcons (a pair often nests on Morro Rock).
-Join a guided kayak trip to paddle across the bay with a knowledgeable guide to see diving cormorants and basking harbour seals as well as sea otters and to learn about local oyster farming.
+Scan the skies and waters for herons and egrets (there’s a lively rookery along the shoreline, near the natural history museum at Morro Bay State Park), as well as a huge number of migratory waterfowl and peregrine falcons (a pair often nests on Morro Rock).
+Join a guided kayak trip to paddle across the bay with a knowledgeable guide to see diving cormorants and basking harbour seals as well as sea otters, and to learn about local oyster farming.
 Paddle across the bay to climb tall sand dunes, a great place to look for migrating blue, grey and humpback whales.